 Make sure your mobile phone plan includes a decent amount of data if using this.
 If not, most rental companies will rent you a GPS.

 Final thoughts on renting a car in Mexico

 It would seem that renting a car in Mexico is a pain in the you-know-what, and it is.

-However, you will see much more of this incredible country than you normally would and that to me is one of the reasons I love to travel.
+However, you will see much more of this incredible country than you normally would and the open road to me is one of the reasons I love to travel.